bahrus/ib-id/README.md

 ib-id is a simple, 1-dimensional list generating web component*.
 It generates lists from JSON.
 However, the initial list could be server generated HTML.

+ib-id is one of many web components that provide repeat functionality.

+What makes ib-id different from the rest:

+1. It has full support for dynamic tag names.
+2. It can complement server-side (initial) rendering.
+3. It does **not** provide any support for template binding within each element.
+It only provides support for a linear list of (a potpourri of) tags.
+This means to use ib-id effectively, you will want a rapid way of encapsulating the markup you want within each tag.

 ## Sample syntax I:

 ```html